Crunchy Chocolate Granola

 Grease a baking tray with coconut oil then pour out the granola mixture onto the tray.
 Spread it out evenly, then create clumps by squeezing bits together with your hands, so you end up with lovely, crunchy clusters.
 Keep the mixture evenly spread out on the tray.

-Bake in the pre-heated oven for 30 minutes, then remove and cool for a couple of minutes until the tray is cool enough to handle.
+Bake in the pre-heated oven for 45 minutes, removing from the oven and gently turning the granola so it cooks evenly, every ten or so minutes.
+Remove and cool for a couple of minutes until the tray is cool enough to handle.
 Using a turner, scrape the granola off the bottom of the tray to release any stuck bits, then either leave it on the baking tray to cool, or take a large piece of baking paper with the edges folded up to make a barrier (see photo), place it on a cooling rack, and pour the granola out onto the paper to cool.
 Once cool store in an air-tight container.

 I’ve been enjoying my Chocolate Granola with a splash of plant-based milk; I’ve been using almond or soya, but oat milk would also be delicious.
 I’d like to try it as a sprinkle on yogurt or fresh fruit, and I’m sure there are plenty of other exciting ways in which it could be used.
 How do you think you would eat it?